kanikaaradhya/kanikaaradhya/README.md

 ### About Me

-I'm a Software Developer at **Sixth Energy Technologies**, working across embedded Linux/C++ systems and full-stack web development.
+I'm a Software Developer at **Sixth Energy Technologies**, working across full-stack web development and embedded Linux/C++ systems.
 My day-to-day spans real-time video pipelines on ARM SoCs, backend APIs, and the DevOps tooling that ships them.

 I graduated from **BMS College of Engineering** (Information Science & Engineering, CGPA 8.6/10) and co-authored a published paper on blockchain-based e-voting systems.